vitaly-belik/kestrel_age/README.md

 *Extract_qupath_.ipynb* contains the code for extracting the annotations from the Qupath projects.

 *SAM tutorial.ipynb* demonstrate how to use SAM (Segment Anything model) for image segmenation.

+*Annotations.ipynb* is light weight notebook for simple image annotations.

+*YOLO.ipynb* demonstrates YOLO application for birds detection fine tuned with a custom annotations.